Brian M. Hoffman: Career

-Hoffman is a graduate of Lane Tech High School in Chicago and then studied chemistry at the University of Chicago receiving a bachelor's degree in 1962 and at Caltech with a PhD in chemistry in 1966 under the direction of Harden M. McConnell.
+Hoffman is a graduate of Lane Tech High School in Chicago.
+He studied chemistry at the University of Chicago receiving a bachelor's degree in 1962 and at Caltech with a PhD in chemistry in 1966 under the direction of Harden M. McConnell.
 Hoffman was briefly a postdoctoral scholar with Alexander Rich at MIT.
 In 1967 he started his appointment at Northwestern University, where he has remained throughout his career.

+Hoffman was elected to the U.S. National Academy of Sciences in 2006.
+In 2022, he won the American Institute of Chemists's Gold Medal.

-Research and recognition
+Research

+In early work, Hoffman demonstrated the reconstitution of myoglobin with cobalt in place of iron.
+Over the course of his research career, he also contributed to the study of cytochrome P450, nitric oxide synthase, nickel-iron hydrogenase, and nitrogenase.

-Using electron-nuclear double-resonance (ENDOR) spectroscopy, Hoffman has investigated many enzyme mechanisms.
-Subject of this work include nitric oxide synthase, cytochrome P450, nickel-iron hydrogenase, and nitrogenase.
+Hoffman contributed to the use of electron-nuclear double-resonance (ENDOR) spectroscopy, usually to study enzyme mechanisms.

-In 2012, he received the Joseph Chatt Award, in 2013 the F. A. Cotton Medal.
-He also received the Bruker Award He is a member of the National Academy of Sciences (2006), the American Academy of Arts and Sciences (2002) and the American Association for the Advancement of Science (1983).
-He was a Sloan Fellow.
+He has demonstrated that radical SAM enzymes, which are pervasive, operate via the transient formation of an Fe-carbon bond.